-“That’s great dear, tell me about it over dinner.
+“That’s great dear.
+You can tell me about it over dinner.
 It’s almost ready,” Charlotte said.
 As she walks back into the kitchen her voice grows louder as she asks, “Will you call the kids?
-Billy’s in the back yard and Cindy is in her room.
+Billy’s in the backyard and Cindy is in her room.
 Mark is already in the dining room.”

-As the brown family gather to eat their evening meal, they pray, as always.
-They thank God for the food and the many other blessings he has showered upon them, and they ask Him to bless others who are less fortunate than they themselves.
+As the brown family gathers to eat their evening meal, they pray, as always.
+They thank God for the food and the many other blessings he has showered upon them, and they ask him to bless others who are less fortunate than they themselves.
 Then they dig in.

 © 2009 Teddy Lynn – All Rights Reserved